tony-defa/swarm-cluster/system/README.md

 $ sudo ./create_prometheus_data.sh
 ```

-Basic config files will be placed in the `HOST_PROMETHEUS_DATA` directory and in the `./config/prometheus` directory.
-The later can be edited to fit your needs.
-Re-Execute the script above to copy the config files to the `HOST_PROMETHEUS_DATA` directory and apply your changes.
+The script creates the necessary configuration files from the example files in `./config/prometheus` and places them in the directory configured via the `HOST_PROMETHEUS_DATA` variable in the `.env` file.
+To modify the configuration files, it is recommended to edit the files in `./config/prometheus` and re-execute the script.
+The script will overwrite the existing files in the `HOST_PROMETHEUS_DATA` directory and apply your changes.

 #### Alertmanager configuration
 ```sh
 $ chmod +x ./create_alertmanager_data.sh
 $ sudo ./create_alertmanager_data.sh
 ```
-This script works the same as the one for prometheus.
+This script works the same as the one for prometheus, but it copies the configuration file from `./config/alertmanager` and puts it into the `HOST_ALERTMANAGER_DATA` folder.
 See [Prometheus configuration](#prometheus-configuration)

 #### Traefik configuration
 > It is recommended to copy the original `traefik.yml` to a named `<name>.traefik.yml` version.